Jordan231111/BluestacksRoot/README.md

 **Important:** DO NOT unroot until Magisk says it's installed and you get the SU conflict message in the Magisk app.
 You must turn off and on the emulator after script has complete **at least confirm you got the SU conflict message** for each instance

-12. Go back to script and apply final undo root option
+12. Go back to script and apply final undo root option. **Only now can you launch multiple Unrooted or Rooted instances at the same time**

 13. For convenience, Magisk Kitsune is provided in this repository.